Brazil Travel

 Emergency Contact

-In case of an emergency when traveling in Brazil, you should be aware of the following emergency services numbers.
+In case of an emergency when traveling in Brazil, you should be aware of the following emergency service numbers.

 - 190 – Military Police.